PlatinumLeo/extra-life-the-second/README.md

 This website is to help us host Extra Life events.

 ## To Do:
-- [x] Create Basics of Website
+- [ ] Hero Area should be shorter or taller, so that the sponsor area isn't partially on screen
-- [ ] Display Donation Total and Button
+- [ ] Hero Card: Show goal from last year in bar
-- [ ] Display Countdown to Extra Life Event
-- [ ] Display Schedule for Extra Life Event
+- [ ] Impact Card: Issue with scroll area stuffs
-- [ ] Allow People to sign up to host events
+- [ ] Meet the Team: Fix flip Cards
-- [ ] Allow people to sign up to participate in events
-- [ ] Show donation incentive breakdowns
+- [ ] Footer: Properly Implement the Footer

-More things to come as well.